 If you believe a loved one has been abused or neglected in a nursing home, contact Roden Law to discuss your legal options for pursuing compensation.

-Our nursing home abuse lawyers in Albany are dedicated to protecting the rights of the elderly and will work hard to recover any damages caused by your loved one’s injuries.
+Our Albany nursing home abuse lawyers are dedicated to protecting the rights of the elderly and will work hard to recover any damages caused by your loved one’s injuries.
 This includes pursuing compensation for medical expenses, disability, and mental and emotional anguish.
 We have helped obtain the maximum compensation deserved for many of victims of negligence.